bimalstha0/music4mood/README.md

 - Clone the project
 - Create a new branch.
 - If any changes suggested.
 Please do it and push it in a new branch.
 Avoid pushing it to the main branch

+INFO: https://music4mood.streamlit.app for demo.
+I will upload the pipeline structure in few days if you have difficulty streamlining the code